-Spring is finally here, the birds are chirping, the bees buzzing, and flowers blooming; yet you furry companion is in much dismay.
-For you see, the fleas and ticks are looming in the newly greened grass.
+Spring is gone, but summer poses much of the same threats for their health!
 Without the proper protection your best friend will become a breeding ground for these pests.
 Keeping a monthly routine of medicating will keep your furry companions safe and from hurting themselves through excessive scratching, biting, and other skin irritations.Even though some animals are kept inside year around, doesn't mean they can be safe from fleas and ticks.
 You carry them in on shoes and clothing without even noticing.
-With out protection, once again your animals will itching and scratching to rid of the fleas.

 Flea Shampoo/Conditioner: This helps to soothe the irritation and bites that fleas cause.
 It also helps for preventative reasons, but do not solely rely on this, because it will no fully protect the animals.